AhGr3y/my-grocery-list/README.md

 # My Grocery List
-A grocery list and stock-taking REPL.
+A grocery list and stocktaking command-line program.